Code security scanner

 Dependencies and automation

-Workflow permissions, package vulnerabilities, storage exposure, and other issues founders rarely catch by hand.
+Workflow permissions, package vulnerabilities, storage exposure, and other issues that are easy to miss during everyday development.

 Try free demo